 Even bigger ouch.

-Until his Income Protection kicks in to save the day.
+Thankfully, his Income Protection kicks in to save the day.

 The big problem with Reviewable Income Protection is that the price you pay is reviewed every five years.
-Now, the insurer can increase, reduce (yeah, right) or keep the premium the same, but guess which one is most likely.

-With every five years that passes, the chances of getting sick get a bit higher.
-The unfortunate side-effect of being a human is that we spend our whole lives slowly expiring.
+The unfortunate side effect of being human is that we spend our whole lives slowly expiring.

 With Guaranteed Income Protection, your premium is fixed.